Everyone’s trying to make

 Once you’re getting long-term traffic matching search intent, focus on getting clicks.
 One way to do it is to showcase your affiliate links in visually appealing ways.

 We’ve found promoting our affiliate offers in product displays gets far more clicks than text links alone.
-We built an affiliate marketing WordPress plugin, Lasso, that helps bloggers drive more conversions – from beginners to seasoned pros.
+So we built an affiliate marketing WordPress plugin, Lasso, that helps bloggers drive more conversions – from beginners to seasoned pros.

 Lasso co-founder Matt Giovanisci tripled his affiliate income using Lasso displays like the one below (his Amazon affiliate link conversion alone increased by 20%).